If people make a plant product into candy, chocolates, and tea, can it really be all that bad?

 If you have watched the series Narcos, you have good reason to believe that this is one nasty plant, and it can be.
 If chemically altered and turned into powder, it has the potential to wreck lives, end relationships, turn people into criminals, and even bring down governments.
 When you think about all that drama while in the Andes Mountains though, it seems hard to believe.
 You see coca tea nearly everywhere in Peru, including at the swankiest hotels in Cusco and Arequipa.
 They even serve it at embassy functions in Lima.

 All the porters chew the coca leaves, as do most farmers and construction workers.
-A leaf allotment is included in construction contracts for the laborers.
+A coca leaf allotment is included in construction contracts for the laborers.
 They don’t get high.
 They just get energized.
 (There’s no real buzz from coca leaf chewing, just heightened energy and alertness.)

 When you’re on location, it’s no big deal.
-In Bolivia they recently welcomed Dakar Rally drives with wreaths of the leaves.
+In Bolivia they recently welcomed Dakar Rally drivers with wreaths of the leaves.
 But then again, Bolivia is also most likely the world’s biggest coke exporter these days, so it all depends on what you do with it.
 When I’m in South America, I’m happy to enjoy my coca candy and coca tea while hiking through the Andes.
 Back home I switch to the more accepted drug—caffeine.